game-ci/versioning-backend/DEVELOPMENT.md

 - **Firebase Login Issues**: Make sure you have access to the Firebase project
 - **Emulator Port Conflicts**:
   - Check for services using ports 4000, 5001, 8080, or 9000
+  - This project uses port 5002 for hosting to avoid conflicts with AirPlay Receiver on macOS
+  - Feel free to change any port in your local `firebase.json` if you encounter conflicts
-  - On macOS, port 5000 is commonly used by AirPlay Receiver - configure a different port as shown in the [Port Configuration](#port-configuration) section
+  - See the [Port Configuration](#port-configuration) section for details
 - **Java Not Found Error**:
   - The Firebase emulators require Java to be installed
   - On macOS, install Java using `brew install openjdk@17` or download from [java.com](https://www.java.com)